TheOutOfEquilibriumGroup/TheOutOfEquilibriumGroup.github.io/research.md

 Our research branches across several interconnected themes:

 **Superstatistics.** Superstatistics provides a framework for understanding driven nonequilibrium systems with slowly varying intensive parameters.
-It combines local equilibrium statistics with large-scale fluctuations — extending traditional thermodynamics and encompassing Tsallis statistics as a special case.
+It combines local equilibrium statistics with large-scale fluctuations, extending traditional thermodynamics and encompassing Tsallis statistics as a special case.
 This approach offers insight into complex behavior observed in turbulence, biological systems, and quantum dynamics.

 **Restricted Boltzmann Machines and Nonequilibrium Thermodynamics.** We investigate Boltzmann machines and restricted Boltzmann machines (RBMs) as models of nonequilibrium thermodynamics.
 These generative neural networks provide a statistical mechanics perspective on learning, energy landscapes, and stochastic relaxation.
 Our current focus includes: